 The following rules and clarifications shall apply to the video/broadcast object.

 Broadcast-related applications shall have full access to the video/broadcast object.
-If a new broadcast service is selected then this may result in the broadcast-related application being killed as defined in clause 6.2.2.4.
-Access to MPEG programs which are not broadcast services and which do not contain an AIT will not have these consequences.
+If a new broadcast service is selected then this may result in the broadcast-related application being killed as defined in clause 6.2.2.2.
+As defined in section 6.2.2.2, selecting MPEG programs which are not broadcast services and which do not contain an AIT will notcause the running broadcast-related application to be killed .

 Broadcast-independent applications shall be able to use the video/broadcast object as follows.